camilne9/election_analytics_blog/posts/reflection_prediction.md

 **In the context of the coronavirus pandemic, I had made the choice to neglect many of the predictive variables that are traditionally used.** In particular, I suspected that historical trends in the impact of economic variables would break down given the record economic numbers and I suspected that any sort incumbency party advantage would also be confounded by the virus.
 This led me to lean more on the polling.

-I still believe that the principle of weighting the polls heavily (even if less than in my model) is not necessarily a poor decision, given that the **polls offer a direct lens in which to capture public opinion.** This prompts me to consider how I can still lean on the polls without doing too much to tie my model's fate to the fate of the polls.
+I still believe that the principle of weighting the polls heavily is not necessarily a poor decision, given that the **polls offer a direct lens in which to capture public opinion.** This prompts me to consider how I can still lean on the polls without doing too much to tie my model's fate to the fate of the polls.

 In order to keep a high level of dependence on the polls in a reasonable way, it can become more **important to consider how the polling accuracy have changed over the years** (comparing between different election cycles).
 In my model I found that **on average the polls tend to underestimate the performance of the Republican party.** However, as mentioned in the above section, this effect may be more pronounced as a function of recency.
 Alternatively it may depend on other variables, like incumbency, which would then be required to generate a better model.